> Academics > Course

 Prerequisite: This course should be taken as one of the first three courses taken in the program.

 EDAD 6301 (3-3-0) Instructional Leadership Development

 This course will be a study of the essential components of the Texas model for instructional leadership at the school level.
 Students will study the relationship between a vision of success for all students and the concepts of planning, curriculum, appraisal, professional development and accountability.
 The need for a school culture that is learner-centered and collaborative, focused on student performance, based on high expectations for all students, and driven by a process of continuous improvement will be studied.
 This course will include the application of a framework of continuous improvement to school organization and individuals in order to promote student success.
 Students who successfully complete this course will qualify for the Instructional Leadership Development Certificate as required by the State of Texas for teacher appraisers.
-Spring, Summer.
+Spring, Summer, Online.

 EDAD 6311 (3-3-0) Educational Organization and Administration

 Analysis of administrative behavior and organizational patterns; emphasis is placed upon understanding various administrative theories and philosophical concepts as they apply to school administration; basic factors and functions of administration are studied in relation to the various programs of administration.
 Fall, Spring Online, Summer Online.

 Legal basis of education at national, state, and local levels.
 Major court decisions affecting organization and administration of public and private schools.
 Legal rights and responsibilities of school administrators and other school personnel.
 Fall Online, Summer.

 A study of philosophical foundations, principles and practices of effective instructional supervision in public schools.
 Attention is given to the supervisory methods used to improve instruction at all grade levels.
 Fall Online, Spring, Summer.